tapis-project/openapi-systems/README.md

 There are four branches: local, dev, staging and prod.

 All changes should first be made in the branch *local*.
-Work in progress can be pushed to local without impacting live-docs.
+Work in progress can be pushed to local without impacting live-docs or the build of systems-client in tapis-project/tapis-client-java.

+The systems client code in tapis-client-java depends on the dev branch of this repo, tapis-project/openapi-systems/dev/SystemsAPI.yaml

 Updates can then be moved from *local* to *dev* when the code in *tapis-client-java* and *tapis-systems* is updated to match